-Here, Lady Gaga, Selena and six other celebrities speak publicly on what it’s like living with their chronic illnesses.
+Here, Mariah Carey and 8 other celebrities speak publicly on what it’s like living with their chronic illnesses.

 Lady Gaga — Fibromyalgia